sbomsdorf/An-example-of-irace-using-Julia-code/README.md

 ## Run irace

-- navigate to the directory that contains the `target-runner.bat` as well as the configuration files and execute `irace` there.
+- navigate to the directory that contains the `target-runner.bat` as well as the configuration files, open a terminal / the command line and execute  the command `irace` there.
 - the output will be stored in the `execDir` defined in the `scenario.txt`
 - the output is both `stderr` and `stdout` files for each instance as well as the irace results in a file called `irace.Rdata`.
   - there are several ways to access this data, first and foremost using R